Last updated on December 24, 2022 by Wandering our World

 Address: 1-9 Church Lane, St Radigunds, Canterbury, Kent, CT1 2AG

-Bare with us, as there’s a lot to cover when it comes to Penny Theatre.
-But afterwards you’ll fully understand why this isn’t just one of the best pubs in Canterbury, but also one of the best pubs we’ve ever visited!
+Bare with us, as there’s a lot to cover when it comes to The Penny Theatre.
+But afterwards you’ll fully understand why this isn’t just one of the best pubs in Canterbury, but also one of the best pubs in the region!

 Let’s start with the building.
 It stands out – it’s blue, it’s bold.
 That alone tells you about the character of this establishment.

 During the day things are brightly lit while people enjoy some of the delicious food available, but in the evening things are a bit dimmer with purple and blues creating a wonderful ambience.